Maritime Transport Act 1994

 You could also call this:

-"Telling authorities about harmful substances spilled into the sea or seabed is required by law."
+"Not telling authorities about harmful substances released into the sea or seabed is an offence."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.